olebris/comptia_sec-/4 5 Monitoring Data 1b7c96a99ecb8019b4d5f1714fa8b231.md

         - search for sensitive data with pattern matching (number or sensitive words)
         - monitor system config and can block action
         - block watermarked data (DRM or Data tagged as sensitive)
-    - on network ⇒ data in motion /Agentless (network-based) DLP
+    - on network ⇒ data in motion / Agentless (network-based) DLP
         - block transmission of sensitive data (watermark or pattern)
         - can automatically encrypt data
     - on server ⇒ data at rest / Agent-based DLP